 Life on the Yukon River

 Matt Hall was born and raised in the Bush of Alaska in the small town of Eagle, located along the Yukon River.
 Raised by his parents, Wayne and Scarlett Hall, he was immersed immediately into a life with sled dogs.
 He had a very sweet, yet modest upbringing, relying on the family's sled dogs for transportation, income, sport and companionship.
-Everything at the Hall residence was centered around their Alaskan Huskies.
+Everything at the Hall residence was centered around their substance lifestyle & the beloved Alaskan Huskies.

 Meet the hall's

 Scarlett Hall has managed the Eagle Checkpoint in the Yukon Quest for 20+ years.
 When Matt was just a young boy, he would help his mother by parking dog teams as they pulled in and would hand the teams straw.
-Hall had great admiration for the mushers as they came in off the 1,000-mile trail and remembers dreaming about wanting to be "just like them when he grows up."
+Hall had great admiration for the mushers as they came in off the 1,000-mile trail and remembers dreaming about wanting to be "just like them" when he grew up.

 Born on a dogsled...

 Matt has been on the back of a sled ever since he was four years old.
-By the time he was old enough to control his own 8-dog team, his father would take him out to work their traplines.
+By the time he was old enough to control his own 8-dog team, Matt worked his own trapline alongside of his father.
 During this time of year the family would bunker down in a dry cabin located on top of American Summit.
-The trails in this area were some of the most technical trails they would see, forcing them to run their dogs in single file in order for them to fit down the extremely narrow, snow swept paths.
-Not only were the trails difficult, but Mother Nature was also a force to be reckoned with in the heart of the frozen North and father & son would experience her test of survival skills on more than one occasion.
+The trails in this area are some of the most technical trails he would see in Alaska, forcing them to run their dogs in single file in order for them to fit down the extremely narrow, snow swept paths.
+Not only were the trails difficult, but Mother Nature was a force to be reckoned with in the heart of Yukon Charley in the frozen North.
+Father & son would experience her test of survival skills on more than one occasion.
 Many a time, an emergency shelter would be quickly fashioned due to unforeseen weather, forcing Wayne & Matt to bunker down on the trail to wade out the storm.
 Matt was 12-years old the first time this happened.

 Once the trapping season was over, they would mush 15 miles back to the town of Eagle with their 40-dogs, then 6-miles over the frozen Yukon River and a mile through the woods to reach home.
 Here, all of their fruits of labor from the summer and fall months of preparation would be in order.
 The harvest from the garden would be canned or pickled and set aside in the pantry; the moose and caribou--quartered, hung out and tenderized; the fish that they all worked so hard to harvest out of the Yukon River with their wooden fish wheel would be cut and hung to dry as winter provisions for the dogs.